-[OPEN] Deadline extension: Migration and Health in the Americas
+[CLOSED] Deadline extension: Migration and Health in the Americas

 The Pan American Health Organization (PAHO) through the Departments of Health Systems and Services (HSS), Health Emergencies (PHE), and Social and Environmental Determinants for Health Equity (DHE), in coordination with the Department of Evidence and Intelligence for Action in Health (EIH), invites all national and international actors to participate in the Call for Good Practices in Migration and Health in the Americas.